Who Should Sign Your Experience Certificate in a Family-Run Business?

 varshajoshii

-Fundamentally, appointment letter and experience letter holds equal significance in employment history so it should ideally be signed by VP-HR or the Director.
-In your case, it should be the director who signed the appointment letter in first place.
-Rest, I do not think once Director signs the document then "HR Generalist" mandatorily signs it.
-"HR Generalist" by itself is a very vague term, it could be "Executive", "Manager" or "VP"- of any cadre.
-Determine that first and then decide whether this HR person needs to sign the document alongside the director.
+In every organization, signing authority for specific matters is fixed.
+The top management is generally authorized to sign employment-related documents.
+Fundamentally, the appointment letter and experience letter hold equal significance in employment history, so they should ideally be signed by the VP-HR or the Director.
+In your case, it should be the Director who signs the appointment letter in the first place.
+Furthermore, after the Director signs the document, it is not mandatory for the "HR Generalist" to sign it.
+"HR Generalist" is a vague term in itself; it could be an "Executive," "Manager," or "VP" of any cadre.
+Determine that first and then decide whether this HR person needs to sign the document alongside the Director.

 asbhat

-This being a family run business, it is natural and understandable that the appointment letter is signed by Director in addition to the HR.
-As regards relieving letter is concerned there can not be a generalized rule.
-It is normal and routine that only HR signs it. (unless the director wants to sign it too.)
+This being a family-run business, it is natural and understandable that the appointment letter is signed by the Director in addition to the HR.
+As regards the relieving letter, there cannot be a generalized rule.
+It is normal and routine that only HR signs it, unless the Director wants to sign it too.

-At the same time I agree with Mr. Saswata Banerjee.
-Unless the querist clearly tells what his problem is, one can not offer solutions.
+At the same time, I agree with Mr. Saswata Banerjee.
+Unless the querist clearly explains what their problem is, one cannot offer solutions.

 ejazhr

-due to some technical error might be the reply was not visible to me so I post again. nice you have interesting imagination & justification of others act but sorry for inconvenience caused to you.
-And sincere thanks for your quick reply as you are the first to reply my post.
+Dear Banerjee sir, due to some technical error, the reply might not have been visible to me, so I am posting again.
+It's nice that you have an interesting imagination and justification of others' actions, but I apologize for any inconvenience caused to you.
+Sincere thanks for your quick reply as you were the first to respond to my post.

 varshajoshii

-In any case, any given situation director signing will always suffice.
+In any case, in any given situation, director signing will always suffice.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute